-A new re-issue of the cult swimming classic, twenty-five years after its first publication.
+A new re-issue of the cult swimming classic, a beautiful read filled with detailed description and powerful prose.

 WITH A NEW INTRODUCTION BY AMY LIPTROT